teknium1/LLM-Logbook/README.md

 # LLM-Logbook
-A public repository of responses to sets of prompts by LLMs
+Public reports detailing responses to sets of prompts by Large Language Models.